jp1884/techvolution-vegas-baby/TeV - Test - shorter - punchier/1 - Prologue.md

 If you think yes, if you think the red vs blue story is an edge of your seat thriller deciding the future of our civilization, you can stop reading.
 There's lots of blogs, shows, and books waiting to sing to their choir, telling you to fight the enemy until your blue in the face.

-If you don't like the choir, or you're starting to wonder if blaming the other color is a convenient excuse for both red and blue to distract from middle class stagnation, you'll probably like to keep reading.
+If you don't like the choir, or you're starting to wonder if blaming the other color is a convenient excuse for both red and blue to distract from middle class stagnation, if you feel like an extra in your own life, you'll probably like to keep reading.
 I wrote this book for you.

-Whichever color wins an election today and writes the rules, regular people still pay taxes, have a mortage, drive in traffic, don't sleep enough, buy unhealthy food, watch climate change, over pay for questionable education, can't understand their health insurance, get abused by unhappy customers, work unpaid overtime, don't know their health records, are micro-managed, and hope a job we likely hate isn't downsized or outsourced.
+Whichever color wins an election today and writes the rules, regular people still pay taxes with a form they can't understand, signed a mortage contract impossible to read, drive in endless traffic because our boss says telecommuting is his option, don't sleep enough, buy unhealthy food because its what we can afford, watch climate change, over pay for questionable education, can't access our own health records, get abused by unhappy customers, work unpaid overtime, are micro-managed, and hope a job we likely hate isn't downsized or outsourced.

 Under blue or red rules, our lifestyle stays the same, because the tools in which we live our lives, stay the same.
 Blue and red rules promote the same generic way of life.
-That means single detached homes homes, 9-5 job, retirements funds, kindergarden to university education, gas cars, call centres, paper based tax forms, mass produced unhealthy food, television for entertainment, an increasing education industry, and everything else in suburban American and Canada sprawl.
+That means single detached homes homes, 9-5 job, retirements funds, kindergarden to university education, gas cars, call centres, paper based tax forms, mass produced unhealthy food, television for entertainment, a relentless education industry, and everything else in suburban American and Canada sprawl.

 Neither red and blue can improve middle class lives, because their philosophies, from conservatism to progressivism, capitalism to marxism, does not put new tools into our hands.